Geography of Uttar Pradesh: Climate

 The climate of the state is tropical monsoon.
 The average temperature varies in the plains from 3 to 4 °C in January to 43 to 45 °C in May and June.
 There are three distinct seasons - winter from October to February, summer from March to mid-June, and the rainy season from June to September.

 The rainfall in the plains is heaviest in the east and decreases towards the north-west.
 Floods are a recurring problem in the state, causing damage to crops, life, and property.
 The worst floods were in 1971, when 51 of the 54 districts of the state were affected — an area of nearly 52,000 square kilometres.
 The eastern districts are the most vulnerable to floods, the western districts slightly less and the central region markedly less.
 The eastern districts susceptibility to floods is ascribed, among other things, to heavy rainfall, low flat country, high subsoil water level and the silting of beds which causes river levels to rise.
 The problem in the western districts is mainly poor drainage caused by the obstruction of roads, railways, canals, new built-up areas etc. There is water logging in large areas.
 The major flood-prone rivers are the Ganga, Yamuna, Gomti, Ghaghara, Rapti, Sharda and Ramganga.
 The inadequate drainage capacity of the smaller western Sirsa, Kali and the Aligarh drain is also a cause of floods.

 Flora and fauna

-Recorded Forest Area constitute about 6.88% of the total geographical area of the state and Total Forest and Tree cover is 9.01% of total geographical area.
+Recorded Forest Area constitutes about 6.88% of the total geographical area of the state and Total Forest and Tree cover is 9.01% of total geographical area.
 The Terai and Bhabar area in the Gangetic Plain have most of the forests.
 The Vindhyan forests consists mostly of scrub.
 The districts of Jaunpur, Ghazipur and Ballia have no forest land, while 31 other districts have less forest area.